welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 ```

 ##### Progress
-When the reducer gets the `progress` action is updates the `progress` field with the action's payload.
+When the reducer gets the `progress` action it's updating the `progress` field with the action's payload.

 ```js
 const asyncReducer = makeAsyncReducer(asyncAction)